RobertPastor/MestraJavaXML/README.md

 # MestraJavaXML
-Mestra Java Mestra with XML config
+Mestra Java Mestra with XML configuration.

 MESTRA is a french NORM to manage traceability between development artefacts.